Authors must follow the Springer formatting instructions for the IFIP AICT series from here.

 For paper submissions go to Easychair

 The IFIP IoT 2021 conference is planned as a physical meeting.
-Given the uncertainty with regards to COVID- 19, there will be alternative models with virtual presentations if circumstances prohibit a physical meeting (which may include travel restrictions from countries or employers).
+Given the uncertainty with regards to COVID-19, there will be options to present papers and participate virtually.
 The organizers are committed to have the event on the dates as scheduled.
-COVID-19 uncertainties should therefore not discourage you from submitting your paper that, if accepted, will be published in our conference proceedings published by Springer in the IFIP AICT series.
+COVID-19 uncertainties should therefore not discourage you from submitting your paper that, if accepted and presented, will be published in our conference proceedings published by Springer in the IFIP AICT series.

 Proceedings of the IoT conference will be published by Springer under the series Advances in Information and Communication Technology.
 Proceedings will be submitted for indexing in SCOPUS and Web of Science.
 Previous editions are already indexed in SCOPUS.